 Grief on the Front Lines by Rachel Jones

 From hospital workers to home health caregivers, healthcare professionals are no strangers to grief and trauma.
 Through Grief on the Front Lines: Reckoning With Trauma, Grief, and Humanity in Modern Medicine Rachel Jones presents research and interviews on the failure of our healthcare system to support healthcare workers through their trauma.

 Alongside real-life accounts of the heavy physical, mental, and emotional strain placed on healthcare professionals, Jones also offers hope for improvement by building a system that actively cares for its caregivers.

-Caring for Home Health Caregivers
+Inspirational Care for Home Health Caregivers

 Home health caregivers are often stretched thin, underacknowledged, and expected to give love and compassion to everyone they encounter – which their miraculous, big hearts allow them to do.
 Our hope is that these book recommendations will offer you or the home health caregivers in your life some much-needed solidarity, comfort, and inspiration.

 Looking for more resources for home health caregivers?
 Follow us on LinkedIn.